yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/chartseries-post-points.md

 ---
-title: "Create ChartPoints"
+title: "Create workbookChartPoint"
-description: "Use this API to create a new ChartPoints."
+description: "Use this API to create a new workbookChartPoint."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Create ChartPoints
+# Create workbookChartPoint

 Namespace: microsoft.graph

-Use this API to create a new ChartPoints.
+Use this API to create a new workbookChartPoint.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).